Builders FirstSource Inc. (BLDR) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a 24.16% loss in the last 1 month and extending the period to 3 months gives it a 38.79%, and is -2.08% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.32% over the week and 3.31% over the month.
+The stock witnessed a 10.71% loss in the last 1 month and extending the period to 3 months gives it a 33.40%, and is 1.87% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.45% over the week and 3.03% over the month.

 Builders FirstSource Inc. (BLDR) Analyst Forecasts